Start your own business in UAE from AED 5,750

 Free zone v/s Mainland

+For the purpose of company registration in Dubai, you have to decide whether you want to establish your company on the mainland or in a free zone.
 When considering a new business setup services in Dubai, location is a key decision.
-Low Cost Business Setup is possible at one of Dubai’s many specialised free zones, or on the mainland (sometimes referred to as onshore).
+Low Cost Business Setup in UAE is possible at one of Dubai’s many specialised free zones, or on the mainland (sometimes referred to as onshore).

 In 1985, Dubai launched Jebel Ali Free Zone Authority (JAFZA) as the first free zone in the UAE and the Middle East.
 The small operation opened with only 19 companies, but within a decade became the first free zone in the world to be awarded ISO certification.
 The JAFZA success story became the blueprint for several free zones, each offering strategic benefits and advantages.
 These free zones house thousands of foreign individual and institutions who have successfully set up Branch or 100% owned company in Dubai.